Cytel-Inc/CyneRgy/README.md

 In addition, the Sandbox directory contains in progress examples that are not complete.
 Please be advised that the examples in this directory have not been completed or tested.

 # Examples
 A variety of example can be fond in this package.
 Please see [Examples](articles/ExampleOutline.html) for a complete list of examples.
-The CyneRgy package provides many built in functions that may be utilized.
+The CyneRgy package provides many built in functions that may be utilized, for a complete list see [References](reference/index.html)

 # Installation
 Currently this package is not officially released and is not available on CRAN.
 However,it may be installed directly from 1) GitHub using the [remotes package](https://remotes.r-lib.org/) package with the following code: